 I like to quickly inspect the car and see if there are any tough stains to which I’ll have to pay more attention.

-I also like to write those tough stains down on paper, so I don’t forget them later.
+I also like to write those tough stains down on paper so I don’t forget them later.
+For instance, I like to specifically mark makeup stains, because they’re harder to remove.

 The point of this step is not to miss any spot when deep cleaning the car.
 Remember, we’re doing car detailing, and every detail is important.